As the popularity of virtual events continues to rise, so too have the number of virtual event platf...

-In this article, we'll show you everything you need to know about virtual annual general meetings, and how to make yours a successful one.
-Follow these steps for an extraordinary general meeting (EGM) or any other non-compulsory meeting within your organisation.
+In this article, we'll show you everything you need to know about virtual (or hybrid) annual general meetings, and how to make yours a successful one.
+Follow these steps also for an extraordinary general meeting (EGM) or any other non-compulsory meeting within your organisation.

 A virtual annual general meeting is a meeting between organisations and their shareholders or members, where results are reported on, business is discussed and resolutions are voted on, all within an online virtual event platform, rather than at an in-person event.
 In the past, the Corporations Act 2001 was unclear as to the legality of holding AGMs online but the recent restrictions on public gatherings due to COVID-19 has been the catalyst to a modification of the rules that accept the use of virtual technology for annual general meetings as long as ASIC's guidelines are followed.

 Holding a virtual annual general meeting has different guidelines and rules to a traditional shareholder meeting, which must be strictly adhered to.
 To make your meeting successful - and legal - the virtual event operator that you work with to host your meeting must provide all participants a reasonable opportunity to join in discussions, ask questions and vote on resolutions.
 This means that it’s your organisation's responsibility to ensure that appropriate technology is available to facilitate this and that participants are made aware of how the online platform you choose works.